globXblog/scripts/README.md

 # globXblog
-Scripts used to create the plots, animations and sonifications of https://globxblog.inrae.fr/
+Scripts and data used to create the plots, animations and sonifications of https://globxblog.inrae.fr/